 A natural coupled mode of climate variability associated with both surface temperature variations tied to El Niño and atmospheric circulation changes across the equatorial Pacific (see also ‘Southern Oscillation Index’).
 Term was first coined by Rasmusson and Carpenter (1982).
 More information on ENSO can be found here.

-Time history tied to a particular mode of time/space variance in a spatiotemporal data set (see “Principal Components Analysis”).
+Spatial pattern tied to a particular mode of time/space variance in a spatiotemporal data set (see also “Principal Components Analysis or “PCA”).